Women-are-wonderful effect: In-group bias

 Rudman and Goodwin conducted research on gender bias that measured gender preferences without directly asking the participants.
 Subjects at Purdue and Rutgers participated in computerized tasks that measured automatic attitudes based on how quickly a person categorizes pleasant and unpleasant attributes with each gender.
 Such a task was done to discover whether people associate pleasant words (good, happy, and sunshine) with women, and unpleasant words (bad, trouble, and pain) with men.

 This research found that while both women and men have more favorable views of women, women's in-group biases were 4.5 times stronger than those of men.
-And only women (not men) showed cognitive balance among in-group bias, identity, and self-esteem, revealing that men lack a mechanism that bolsters automatic preference for their own gender.
+Furthermore, only women (not men) showed cognitive balance among in-group bias, identity, and self-esteem, revealing that men lack a mechanism that bolsters automatic preference for their own gender.

 Other experiments in this study found people showed automatic preference for their mothers over their fathers, or associated the male gender with violence or aggression.
 Rudman and Goodwin's suggested that maternal bonding and male intimidation influences gender attitudes.

 Another experiment in the study found adults' attitudes were measured based on their reactions to categories associated with sexual relations.
 It revealed that among men who engaged more in sexual activity, the more positive their attitude towards sex, the larger their bias towards women.
 A greater interest in and liking of sex may promote automatic preference for the out-group of women among men, although both women and men with sexual experience expressed greater liking for the opposite gender.

 One study found that the effect is mediated by increased gender equality.
 The mediation comes not from differences in attitudes towards women, but in attitudes towards men.
 In more egalitarian societies, people have less negative attitude towards men than in less egalitarian societies.